Protocol Specification v1.0.0

 The Agent OS Protocol

-The Lifecycle Protocol of AI Agents
+The Lifecycle Standard for AI Systems

 Not a framework.
 Not a runtime.
 Not a platform.